 Male urinary incontinence is a condition where there is an accidental leakage of urine.
 Urine is made by the kidneys and stored in the bladder.
 A tube called the urethra leads from the bladder, through the prostate and penis, before exiting the body.
 Around the urethra is a ring of muscles called the urinary sphincter.
 As the bladder fills with urine, nerve signals tell the sphincter to squeeze shut while the bladder stays relaxed.
-When men experience incontinence, they are encouraged to contact Dr. Andrew Neeb to learn more about bladder control treatment options.
+When men experience incontinence, they are encouraged to contact board-certified urologist Dr. Andrew Neeb to learn more about bladder control treatment options.

 What is Male Urinary Incontinence?

 It’s a taboo subject – no one wants to talk about incontinence.
 The fact is, the myths of incontinence often obstruct people from getting the help they need to live an active lifestyle.
 Knowing the truth about incontinence can help relieve any embarrassment of the condition.

 Over 2 million men suffer from incontinence.
 You are not alone.